 Put-in-Bay News November 2018

-Put-in-Bay Village Council dealt with several issues in recent weeks and in the November 2018 meeting.
+Put-in-Bay Village Council dealt with several issues recently and in the November 2018 meeting.
 One of the first decisions was to make Anne Auger the acting Village Administrator since Glenn Basting was off on medical leave.
 Shortly afterward, the Village Council voted to remove Basting from the position permanently.
 No specific cause was given, but under Basting’s tenure, the Put-in-Bay Water Dept. received multiple violations from the EPA.
+You may remember reading about this issue in the October 2018 Diary.

 Louise Titchener Receives Literary Prize